Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal Distillation: Method

 \paragraph{Local Semantic Distillation Loss.}

-To address the insufficiency of previous knowledge transfer methods in considering fine-grained structural and semantic correspondences between the two modalities of contracts, we introduce a local semantic distillation loss that minimizes the Euclidean distance between contract source-code CSG nodes and bytecode CFG nodes annotated by expert patterns, thereby enabling fine-grained feature alignment at the node level.
+Existing distillation aligns only whole-graph embeddings, leaving node-level correspondences between the two modalities unenforced.
+Leveraging the alignment dictionary \(\mathcal{D}^C\), we introduce a local semantic distillation loss that minimizes the Euclidean distance between expert-paired source CSG nodes and bytecode CFG nodes, enforcing region-level consistency at exactly the locations where vulnerabilities manifest.
 Given an annotated alignment set \( \mathcal{D}^C \) consisting of node pairs \( (i, j) \), where \( i \in V_s^C \) and \( j \in V_f^C \), the local loss is defined as:

 The overall distillation objective jointly optimizes both global and local alignment without introducing additional balancing hyperparameters:

 After distillation, the teacher model is discarded.
 The student model is then fine-tuned under supervised learning to perform binary classification of contract vulnerability.
 The final prediction is obtained by applying a multi-layer perceptron (MLP) followed by softmax normalization to the graph-level representation \( \boldsymbol{g}_f \) produced by the student model.
 The supervised learning objective is defined as: